• Skip to primary navigation

 Instructions

-• Preheat to 350 degrees F. Grease a 10x15 inch pan or line with parchment.
-Alternatively, you may use a 9x13 inch pan for thicker bars.
+• Preheat to 350 degrees F. Grease a 15x10 inch pan or line with parchment.
+For thicker bars you can use a 9x13 inch pan.

 • Mix the dry ingredients into the egg mixture, then stir in the chocolate and nuts.